-- LSA support for those children with a Statement of Special Educational Need/ EHCP. - LSA support in class to increase curriculum access and pupil achievement. - LSA support to run intervention programmes. - Head of PLB/ SENDCo non-contact time for liaison with external agencies, assessment, record keeping, monitoring and review. - Attendance of In-Service courses by staff to increase knowledge and development. - Purchasing specialist's assessments for individual children and assessment resources. - Purchasing a range of books, basic skills resources and materials, IT software to suit pupils of with a variety of needs.
+- LSA support for those children with an EHCP. - LSA support in class to increase curriculum access and pupil achievement. - LSA support to run intervention programmes. - Head of PLB/ SENDCo non-contact time for liaison with external agencies, assessment, record keeping, monitoring and review. - Attendance of In-Service courses by staff to increase knowledge and development. - Purchasing specialist's assessments for individual children and assessment resources. - Purchasing a range of books, basic skills resources and materials, IT software to suit pupils of with a variety of needs.